DMkelllog/wafermap_MultiNN/Readme.md

-# Wafer map pattern classification Combining Convolutioal and Handcrafted Features
+# Wafer map pattern classification by Combining Convolutioal and Handcrafted Features

 Wafer map defect pattern classification with Stacking Ensemble of Convolutioal and Handcrafted Features